Argumentation theory

-Argumentation theory, or argumentation, is the interdisciplinary study of how conclusions can be supported or undermined by premises through logical reasoning.
-With historical origins in logic, dialectic, and rhetoric, argumentation theory, includes the arts and sciences of civil debate, dialogue, conversation, and persuasion.
+Argumentation theory is the interdisciplinary study of how conclusions can be supported or undermined by premises through logical reasoning.
+With historical origins in logic, dialectic, and rhetoric, argumentation theory includes the arts and sciences of civil debate, dialogue, conversation, and persuasion.
 It studies rules of inference, logic, and procedural rules in both artificial and real-world settings.

 Argumentation includes various forms of dialogue such as deliberation and negotiation which are concerned with collaborative decision-making procedures.
-It also encompasses eristic dialog, the branch of social debate in which victory over an opponent is the primary goal, and didactic dialogue used for teaching.
+It also encompasses eristic dialogue, the branch of social debate in which victory over an opponent is the primary goal, and didactic dialogue used for teaching.
 This discipline also studies the means by which people can express and rationally resolve or at least manage their disagreements.

 Argumentation is a daily occurrence, such as in public debate, science, and law.
 For example in law, in courts by the judge, the parties and the prosecutor, in presenting and testing the validity of evidences.
 Also, argumentation scholars study the post hoc rationalizations by which organizational actors try to justify decisions they have made irrationally.

 Argumentation is one of four rhetorical modes (also known as modes of discourse), along with exposition, description, and narration.